Suspend/Unsuspend a validator#

 CryptoX Concordium Wallet

-On the Validator status screen, tap Change validating status.
+On the validation screen, tap Suspend.

 After successfully suspending your validator, you’ll notice several clear indicators throughout the wallet interface: